THIS-IS-THE-ARC/eslint/README.md

-# ESLint Configuration for THE ARC projects
+# ESLint Base Configuration for THE ARC projects

 Additional [Rules](https://eslint.org/docs/rules/) can be found on the eslint website.